FrameworkComputer/EmbeddedController/docs/zephyr/project_config.md

   build in a limited environment where not all modules are available.
 - `is_test` (optional): `True` if the code should be executed as a test after compilation, `False` otherwise.
 Defaults to `False`.
+- `test_args` (optional): A list of command line arguments that should be used when running the test.
+Instances of `{test_temp_dir}` inside of an argument will be replaced with a path to a temporary directory guaranteed to be unique for the current execution.
 - `dts_overlays` (optional): A list of files which should be concatenated together and applied as a Zephyr device-tree overlay.
   Defaults to no overlays (empty list).